 The nature and detail of contracts should be appropriate to the financial institution and the criticality of the service.
+For instance, contracts for the provision of critical services should place greater emphasis on areas such as commitments relating to operational resilience.
 As part of their toolkit to assess and negotiate contracts for third-party service relationships, financial institutions can consider the following:

-- Financial institution's and service provider's respective legal and regulatory obligations, which may include specific provisions or addenda focused on compliance with financial regulatory and supervisory requirements or expectations in the jurisdiction(s) where the financial institution operates; - Key performance benchmarks, indicators and metrics; - Conditions governing sub-contracting to nth-party service providers (See Section 3.5);
+- Financial institution's and service provider's respective legal and regulatory obligations, which may include specific provisions or addenda focused on compliance with financial regulatory and supervisory requirements or expectations in the jurisdiction(s) where the financial institution operates; - Key performance benchmarks, indicators and metrics; - Conditions governing sub-contracting to nth-party service providers (See Section 3.5); - Rights for the financial institution to receive accurate, comprehensive and timely information relating to the critical service, including but not limited to incidents (see Sections 3.3 and 4.2) and material changes to the services or service providers;

-- Rights for the financial institution to receive accurate, comprehensive and timely information relating to the critical service, including but not limited to incidents (see Sections 3.3 and 4.2) and material changes to the services or service providers; - Financial institution's right to access, audit and obtain relevant information from the service provider, as appropriate including information on supply chain risk management (see Section 3.5.3), which can extend to financial authorities (see Chapter 4); - Commitments relating to operational resilience, including business continuity, contingency planning and disaster recovery.
+- Financial institution's right to access, audit and obtain relevant information from the service provider, as appropriate including information on supply chain risk management (see Section 3.5.3), which can extend to financial authorities (see Chapter 4);32 - Commitments relating to operational resilience, including business continuity, contingency planning and disaster recovery.
 These commitments may also comprise minimum service uptime and/or maximum service downtime commitments, recovery time objectives (RTOs) and recovery point objectives (RPOs) (see Section 3.6); - Costs, including (if applicable) flexibility and scalability based on the financial institution's use of the service; - Ownership and use of intellectual property (e.g. applications, technology); - Ownership and transferability of data as well as policies and controls for data access including potential access by other clients; - Confidentiality of proprietary and strategic information; - Service provider's obligation to take out insurance against certain risks; - Right of the financial institution to indemnification in specific circumstances (including any limitations on the service provider's liability); - Customer complaints handling and dispute resolution mechanisms; - Choice of law and jurisdiction in case of dispute; and - Default and termination, including notification period for termination (see Section 3.7).